Linear Position Sensors For Hydraulic Cylinders And Accumulators In Harsh Duty Environments

 Linear Position Sensor Applications

-- Charge Sensing in Hydraulic Accumulators – Sensing charge pressing in hydraulic accumulators is a challenge for other sensor types that invade the cylinder and require seals that wear out over time.
+- Charge Sensing in Hydraulic Accumulators – Sensing charge in hydraulic accumulators is a challenge for other sensor types that invade the piston and require seals that wear out over time.
 CPI Linear Position Sensors can be easily deployed on the oil side or gas side of the piston accumulator; no dynamic seal or sensor rod tube required!

 - Smart Hydraulic Cylinders – So called “smart cylinders” encapsulate their position sensing solutions inside the cylinder.
 Sensors are completely protected, however significant integration challenges are the trade off.
 CPI sensors are well suited to these designs allowing for easy internal integration.
 Alternatively, remote location of the spooling and signal conditioning electronics is possible, virtually eliminating cylinder design mods.